 - Use the selfie mirror on the camera body to fix the frame and click the shutter button.

 - To switch off the camera, whether in standard or selfie mode, push the lens barrel back inside.
+Here’s my useful guide on how to switch off (or on) the Instax Mini 11 and how to activate selfie mode.

 Following the steps mentioned above will have you take excellent photos with the Fujifilm Instax Mini 11.
 However, there are a few things to understand while following each of these steps, which we discuss below in detail.